Plant Nutrition | Essential elements for AP Biology

 - Necrosis is the death of tissue, particularly leaf tissue, due to the deficiency of Calcium Magnesium copper.

-- Low level of Nitrogen sulphur Molybdenum affect the process of cell division and also delay in flowering.
+- Low level of Nitrogen, Sulphur Molybdenum affect the process of cell division and also delay in flowering.

 - Deficiency of Essential nutrient affects specific functions of plant growth and development .Plant growth is limited.